eHealthAfrica/aether/aether-couchdb-sync/README.md

 Testing sync locally
 ----

 1. Run this repository with `docker-compose up`.
-You'll need to define the following env vars for sync (see docker-compose.yml): `GOOGLE_CLIENT_ID` and `AETHER_CORE_TOKEN`.
-The Aether Core token is created inside the Admin interface of your local aether core instance.
+You'll need to define the following env vars for sync (see docker-compose.yml): `GOOGLE_CLIENT_ID` and `AETHER_KERNEL_TOKEN`.
+The Aether Kernel token is created inside the Admin interface of your local aether kernel instance.
 The Google Client Id can be found in Lastpass or created in [https://console.developers.google.com/apis/credentials?project=hat-microsurveys&organizationId=883350201643](Google API Dev Console).
 If you create one, you need a Web Application Client for the Google+ Api.

 2. Inside the local admin, set up a MobileUser for the email-address you're gonna use.